dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 ProveSomeArithmetic (correctness) (assertion batch 7),Passed,00:00:00.0622940,65952
 ```

 In all of these output formats, you can see that batch 5, corresponding to the assertion about conversion to and from bit vectors, is the most expensive to prove.
-Later sections will go into why this is the case, and how to make proofs involving bit vectors more straightforward.
+Later sections will go into why this is the case, and how to make verification involving bit vectors more straightforward.

 # Identifying highly variable assertions

-Sometimes, verifying a particular assertion is fast, initially, but becomes very slow (or fails) after a small change.
+Sometimes, verifying a particular assertion succeeds initially but fails after a small change.
 We refer to this phenomenon as _verification variability_.
-The techniques in this document can help to fix proofs when it occurs.
-However, sometimes it would be more helpful to predict when verification of your program is highly variable, and adapt it proactively, when you can intentionally set aside time, rather than needing to fix it retroactively.
+The techniques in this document can help to fix verification when it occurs.
+However, sometimes it would be more helpful to predict when verification of your program is likely to be highly variable, and adapt it proactively, when you can intentionally set aside time, rather than needing to fix it retroactively.

 Fundamentally, one key source of this variability comes from the fact that SMT solvers must make a sequence of initially arbitrary decisions to search through the space of possible proofs.
 To help explore this large space more effectively, they often use randomness to help decide between the arbitrary choices.
 In other cases, choices that are fundamentally arbitrary are made deterministically but in a way that is dependent on factors such as ordering within a data structure.
 The ordering of these internal data structures can be influenced by things like the names of definitions, the order in which they occur in a file, and so on.

 Dafny can help you identify when the verification of a particular assertion may begin to fail after small modifications if you use the `measure-complexity` command.
 When using this command, Dafny attempts to verify each definition in your program multiple times, each time with a different random seed.
 This seed is used to permute the names and ordering used in formulas sent to the solver, and then is given to the solver to use in making its own random decisions internally.

-If the time or resource count taken to verify a given assertion batch varies widely depending on the random seed, this is frequently predictive of later failure after small modifications.
+If the time or resource count taken to verify a given assertion batch is higher than most, this is frequently predictive of later failure after small modifications.
+Similarly, if this cost varies widely depending on the random seed, it can also point to high underlying complexity.

 To measure the variation in resource use for the method from the previous section, on 10 different random seeds, we could use the following command.

 ```sh
 $ dafny measure-complexity ProveSomeArithmetic.dfy --log-format csv --iterations 10